Gnaneshdivi/RestartIndia/README.md

 # Name: Red Spot

+The pandemic has taken the whole world by storm.
+But now we have to fight against it.
+We have come up with a mobile application that can make a huge impact and can change the tide of this battle against covid 19.

 #### Click the link to [Download](https://drive.google.com/file/d/1nEx5gwVYNvJPHn8TRr0o43zduGh7fB9k/view?usp=sharing) the Android application

 ## This project tackles 2 major problems